RPG-Alex/rust-chengdu/README.md

 - Cross Compilation
 - Networking
 - Creating a library
-- Much more coverd in the [rust book](https://doc.rust-lang.org/book/)
+- Much more covered in the [rust book](https://doc.rust-lang.org/book/)

 ## Running the Code